margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 The wind, it's always showing me what I need to know.

 With the wind and the breeze, the leaves sprinkle and dance and spin around in the air, around the tree and fall off.

+The wind blowing my hair.
+The breeze hitting my neck.

 <br>